Devourer Demon Hunter DPS Rotation, Cooldowns, and Abilities — Midnight Season 1

 Devour.

-- In AoE,
+- In AoE, the choice between

-Soul Glutton is taken, so
+Soul Glutton and

-windows are shorter.
+taking the lead in larger and longer pulls.
 Aim to have as many casts of

 Collapsing Star as possible.
+This number will depend on your talent

-but the number will depend on how many targets you are facing. - Since you can cast
+choice and the number will depend on how many targets you are facing. - Since you can cast

 Consume /